Stop and Wait ARQ

 - Throughput = 1 Data packet/frame per RTT

 - If the Bandwidth*Delay product is very high, then they stop and wait for protocol if it is not so useful.
 The sender has to keep waiting for acknowledgements before sending the processed next packet.

-- It is an example for “Closed Loop OR connection-oriented “ protocols
+- It is an example of “Closed Loop OR connection-oriented “ protocols

 - It is a special category of SWP where its window size is 1